-If you take benefits before your normal retirement age, you will receive a lower payment.
-But the extra years you would receive benefits may make up for the fact that the payments are lower.
+Starting Social Security payments is a big decision.
+If you take benefits before your full retirement age (FRA), you’ll receive a lower payment.
+But the extra years you’d receive benefits may make up for the fact that the payments are lower.

 Figuring your break-even age will help you determine whether the extra payments you receive by starting early outweigh the higher payments you would receive by starting later.

-To use the tool, you’ll need your benefit amount at the retirement ages you want to compare.
+Use the Social Security Administration’s break-even age resource to help you decide when to begin receiving benefits.
+You’ll need your benefit amount at the retirement ages you want to compare.
 There are a couple of ways to get that information:

-Once you find your break-even age, consider your life expectancy.
+Once you find your break-even age, you must consider your life expectancy.
 Are you in good health?
-What’s your family history for longevity?
+What’s your family history?
 Do you have dangerous hobbies?
-These are things that we don’t want to think about, but they should be considered when making this decision.

 If you expect to live longer than your break-even age, you may want to consider delaying the start of your retirement benefits.
 If you don’t expect to reach your break-even age, you may want to consider starting your retirement benefits earlier.